What is the ICMP port number? Explained with Ping ECHO and ECHO Reply example.

 ICMP port and transport layer port:

-What that means, no port, no multiple applications?
+What does that mean, no port, no multiple applications?
 Only there could be one ping command at a time from a computer?
 But that is not true we know by experience.

 ICMP port explanation with Echo reply and Echo Response messages: